Structuring Management Carve-Out Plans for Privately Held Corporations: Mechanics, Tax Obstacles and Optimization

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide employee benefits counsel with guidance on the use of private company liquidity bonus plans to increase incentive and retain current employees.
+This CLE course will provide employee benefits counsel with guidance on the use of private company liquidity bonus plans to increase incentive and retain current employees.
 The panel will outline the mechanics of these compensatory arrangements, also known as carve-out plans, discuss strategic considerations and how to reconcile the competing interests of senior management and shareholders, and highlight the tax implications counsel must be aware of when structuring management carve-out plans.

 - Why do private companies adopt carve-out plans?